 How to target an audience on Facebook for real estate from scratch

-Once you are aware of the demographics of your ideal customers, creating a new target audience becomes really simple.
+Once you are aware of the demographics of your ideal customers, creating a new target audience for your real estate Facebook ads becomes really simple.
 You just have to follow the steps below:

 3. Add your audience’s interests (example: “buying a house”) and/or behaviors (example: “likely to move”).
-In doing this, make sure to keep a good balance: You don’t want to limit the exposure of your ad by narrowing down your audience search too much; but at the same time, you don’t want to risk Facebook showing your ad to random audiences who have no interest in your offer by keeping your specifications too broad.
+Here, make sure to keep a good balance: You don’t want to limit the exposure of your ad by narrowing down your audience search too much.
+At the same time, you don’t want to risk Facebook showing your ad to random audiences who have no interest in your offer by keeping your specifications too broad.

-4. In the “Placements” section is where you get to decide where your ads will be shown.
-Here you can choose between “Automatic Placements” – which is recommended by Facebook and probably the better option for beginners – or “Edit Placements”.
-If you decide to go with “Edit Placements”, you can choose between devices used (mobile and/or desktop) and social platforms (Facebook, Instagram, and/or your Audience Network).
+If you decide to go with “Edit Placements,” you can choose between devices used (mobile and/or desktop) and social platforms (Facebook, Instagram, and/or your Audience Network).

 How to target an audience on Facebook for real estate from an existing list

-How to target audience on Facebook for real estate with LeadsBridge
+How to target real estate audiences on Facebook with LeadsBridge

 The way you upload your customer list on Facebook can be either manual or automated.
-If you decide to do it yourself, you have to download a CSV file for your CRM (or email marketing software) and manually upload it to Facebook, hoping that the data will match perfectly, wasting a lot of time end effort, not to mention increasing the risk of errors.
+If you decide to do it manually, you have to download a CSV file for your CRM (or email marketing software) and then upload it to Facebook, wasting a lot of time and effort, not to mention increasing the risk of errors.